National Jewish Health Named #2 Respiratory Hospital in the Nation

 National Jewish Health has been named the #2 respiratory hospital in the nation by U.S. News & World Report

-pulmonology rankings in all 19 years that the magazine has evaluated pulmonary care.
+in its 2014-15 ranking of leading hospitals in the nation.
+National Jewish Health has ranked #1 or #2 in the US News pulmonology rankings in all 18 years that the magazine has evaluated pulmonology care.
 National Jewish Health and University of Colorado Hospital have been ranked together since 2011.

-“We are proud of our longstanding recognition by U.S. News & World Report for excellence in respiratory care,” said Michael Salem, MD, President and CEO of National Jewish Health.
-“This measure, combined with other factors, including research grants and publications, leadership positions within the national medical community, and patient satisfaction surveys convince us that National Jewish Health is indeed the nation’s leading medical center for respiratory care.”
+“We are proud of our longstanding recognition by U.S. News & World Report for excellence in pulmonary care,” said Michael Salem, MD, President and CEO of National Jewish Health.
+“This measure, combined with other factors, including research grants and impact, leadership in the national medical community, and patient satisfaction surveys convince us that National Jewish Health is indeed the nation’s leading medical center for respiratory care.”